 As part of this project we have deployed an instance of GeoNetwork 2.10 in order to ingest, manage and disseminate (both directly via CSW as well as indirectly via CKAN UI) metadata about the data collected during CMRE sea trials.
 In terms of metadata standards we have customized GeoNetwork to support the NATO GeoSpatial Metadata Profile (NGMP) which is a specialization of the ISO19139 metadata standard adopted by NATO.
 In order to allow direct download via HTTP of the data being described with metadata files, that latter contains proper elements (e.g. OnlineResource elements) indicating the links on GEOS3 to where such data is available.
 Standard CMRE access policy enforcements kick-in in once such links will be followed upon.

-CKAN 2.2 will be deployed in order to act as the Open Data portal for allowing users to perform visual searches to discover the data they are looking for.
+CKAN 2.2 has been deployed in order to act as the Open Data portal for allowing users to perform visual searches to discover the data they are looking for.
 CKAN will be customized in order to allow it to harvest metadata from GeoNetwork via the CSW protocol periodically.
 Proper metadata will be indexed for later search and transformed once ingested in order to allow a nicer presentation to users without redundant information (we are talking about complex XML files).
 Download links will be extracted from the original metadata files and presented to the users in a comprehensive manner via the GUI of CKAN (as shown in the images below).